luebbertevan/animal-shelter-management-platform/spec.md

 1. Receives confirmation code from coordinator (via text/email) and uses it to create account.
 2. Logs in (mobile-friendly) and sees cards for current animals (groups shown as single cards with count, e.g., "4 kittens").
 3. Taps a card to view group or individual animal details, care instructions, and message history.
-4. Posts update (text, weight, meds given, photo) which appends to timestamped animal log (can update entire group or individual animals).
+4. **Note:** Fosters cannot update animal records directly for now.
+This will be changed later to allow updates only for specific fields (e.g., weight, condition updates, photos) but not core animal data.
+Updates will be submitted through the communication hub or a dedicated update form.
 5. Receives notifications for new messages, assignment changes, and event reminders (spay/neuter, meds).
 Can confirm receipt/completion.
 6. Browses foster opportunities when available; sees groups and singles clearly labeled; signals interest to coordinator.